The record high freight is a new normal in logistics

 Having said that, I know the COVID has a huge effect on cost structure.
 The biggest factor would be logistics costs.
 Yesterday, one of our freight forwarders came to me to talk about an increase in freight rates.
 He apologetically told me “Freight rates become more than double from this month.”
 The forwarder seemed to be no match for shipping companies who are now at the height of their prosperity.

 The COVID, a good excuse for price increase

 Even if you’re not directly involved in international trade, many of you may have experienced delayed delivery lately, haven’t you?
 In fact, we’re facing difficulties over the export of our furniture.
 These days, it’s very difficult to book shipping space and containers.
 This is said to be because of the COVID, but can you see clear causal relationship between them?

 Let me explain.
 The recession had continued in the shipping industry before the COVID.
 Shipping companies reduced the number of freight ships and containers to a minimum.
-In 2020, transportation demand sharply increased, but transportation infrastructure can’t keep up.
-Making matters worse, there’s no such incentive for shipping companies who enjoy the hiking freight rates.
+When the supply side was in a down turn like this in 2020, transportation demand sharply increased, but transportation infrastructure can’t keep up.
+Making matters worse, naturally there’s no such incentive for shipping companies who enjoy the hiking freight rates.

 We need designs good for logistics as well

 Our mainstay product is dining chairs.
 Their joints are well-designed, and you can’t see how the frame parts are joined.
 This has good and bad points.
 Of course, this structure makes our chairs look beautiful.
 The problem is the assembly requires a certain level of techniques.
 In other words, the structure of our chairs is not suitable for knock-down kit.
 In order to survive this harsh shipping conditions, I believe we must satisfy both flat packaging and beautiful design.
 If it’s possible, we can shorten lead time to delivery by increasing local inventory, and it’s more eco-friendly!
 I always think it would be great if we had such chairs in our collections.